ohAnd/dtuGateway/readme.md

 - gathering the current dtu warnings and show them in the webfrontend
   - click on icon in the top right corner - icon will be only shown if warnings were received
   - a badge will reprting the number of warnings
-    - dark if only old warnings adn the number of this old warnings
+    - dark if only old warnings and the number of this old warnings
     - bright if there are active warnings and only the number of active warnings

 #### connections to the environment